 Chiswick Timeline of Writers & Books: A quick guide

-The Chiswick Empire played host to many of the world’s top stars, including George Formby, Marie Lloyd, Sybil Thorndike, Vera Lynn, Arthur Askey, Laurel and Hardy, Ken Dodd and Cliff Richard.
+The Chiswick Empire played host to many of the world’s top stars, including George Formby, Marie Lloyd, Sybil Thorndike, Vera Lynn, Arthur Askey, Laurel and Hardy, Ken Dodd and Cliff Richard (below right, click image to zoom in).
 At various times, the theatre featured circus acts, film, music hall, opera, comedy, pop music, pantomime, farce and Shakespeare.

 55 of the performers are celebrated (above) on Sir Peter Blake’s Chiswick Empire collage, created for the ‘Chiswick Timeline – A History in Arts and Maps’, the mural at Turnham Green tube station.
 These also include Tommy Cooper, Max Miller, Max Bygraves, Julie Andrews, Morecambe & Wise, Alma Cogan and Liberace, who topped the bill at the final show on June 20th 1959.
 The theatre was demolished in July 1959 to make way for the office block, Empire House.